Kong/boss.js/README.md

 var execution = new Jobalancer.Execution(function(context) {

   // Master process code.
-Use context.dispatch(message) to send a message to a worker. context.dispatch({an:"object"});
+Use context.dispatch(message) to send a message to a job worker. context.dispatch({an:"object"});

 }, function(message, next) {

-  // Worker code.
+  // Job worker code.
 The "message" argument is the message object to handle.
 Call next() when the operation has been completed. next();

 }, options);